401ode/tools/design-and-graphics.md

 - [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) - To quote [Engadget](https://www.engadget.com/2018/08/22/davinci-resolve-15-free-hollywood-video-editor-review/), "DaVinci Resolve 15 is a free, Hollywood-grade video editor."
 Incredibly powerful stuff.
 I kinda can't believe how much is in the free version.
 - [AutoEdit](http://www.autoedit.io/) - Interesting concept.
 This thing will automatically generate a transcript of your video, then allow you to make selections from the transcript.
 The selections you make can be exported to be stitched together into a proper video.
 Apparently cuts down the video editing process immensely.
+- [OBS Studio](https://obsproject.com/) - World-class open-source screen recorder / video streamer.
+Warning: can get funky on Windows Surface Books, etc. or anything with multiple graphics cards.
+Trust me.
+But it generally just really does the trick.

 ## Stock Video